kpluas21/KSheet/README.md

 ![Entering a call](assets/images/Call_entry.png)

+Entering a call into the database requires at the minimum, data in the following fields
+- Position
+- Address
+- Incident Number

 In the 'Search' screen, you can attempt to look for a specific call using several fields.
 Be sure to enter as much information as possible for a more focused search.

 ![Searching for a call](assets/images/list_calls.png)